kelu124/echomods/doj/Readme.md

 ### TODO

 * Change the viewme
-* Remove power supply from v2 - smaller board
+* Adapt power supply from v2 - smaller board footprint
 * Add a level shifter been Pon 3.3 and 5 and Poff 3.3 and 5
-* Add the corresponding 5V -> 3.3V regulator
 * A bit more space around the Pi0/PiW headers
 * Proper silkscreening around the Pi0 headers (they are reversed)
+* Jumper for the ADC in.. and selector (enveloppe and amplified signal) (either to Feather or to ADC .. and dedicated pin on Rpi)
+* SPI from RPi to Oled... or SPI to screen (to be checked in both case) .. or both kept, there are two SPI

 ### DONE